Sweet Potato Shepherd’s Pie with Cheese Recipe

-Enjoy Sweet Potato Shepherd’s Pie with Cheese Recipe, made with two different kinds of delicious cheeses, ground turkey, and sweet potaotes!
+Enjoy Sweet Potato Shepherd’s Pie with Cheese Recipe, made with two different kinds of delicious cheese, ground turkey, and sweet potaotes!

 Fall is a great time of year for a casual dinner party with friends.
 I like to make a one-pot dish, have guests bring salads, and pull a loaf of hot, crunchy bread from the oven.
 Perfection!